Bag Pack List For Travelers

 Ultimate Personal Items in Your Carry-on Bag

-Always make sure you have your ID, wallet, house keys, jewellery, phone, laptop, tablet, pen, cash, credit cards, glasses, and a copy of your itinerary with you on the aircraft in case you lose your checked luggage or other goods.
+Always make sure you have your ID, wallet, house keys, jewelry, phone, laptop, tablet, pen, cash, credit cards, glasses, and a copy of your itinerary with you on the aircraft in case you lose your checked luggage or other goods.

 Other things to bring with you include snacks, gum, a change of clothes, entertainment for the flight, comfort-enhancing items like a blanket or pillow, as well as an empty water bottle to fill up after security.